snikproject/graph/README.md

 Developing on Windows is not recommended but possible with the following adaptions:

 * Instead of `cp js/config.dist.ts js/config.ts`, do `copy js\config.dist.ts js\config.ts` or use the Explorer to copy the file.
-* There is [a bug in the underlying libraries](https://github.com/vitejs/vite/issues/10580) that prevents building SNIK Graph with Windows CRLF file endings.
-If your Git configuration automatically uses CRLF line endings on Windows you must currently convert them to LF.
 * lint-staged fails on Windows with "Current directory is not a git directory!".
 Skip the Husky commit hook with `git commit --no-verify`.

 ### Docker